 Highlight Other Indicators

-The FDA’s required information isn’t the only items that you’ll want to include on your product labels.
-Other labeling ‘claims’ can be a good way to help distinguish yourself form competitors, especially if a certain claim is something that can be a deciding factor for your target audience.
+The FDA’s required information isn’t the only item that you’ll want to include on your product labels.
+Other labeling ‘claims’ can be a good way to help distinguish yourself from competitors, especially if a certain claim is something that can be a deciding factor for your target audience.
 These types of claims include: